 SFP parameter Description Suggested SFP impact Temperature Measures the temperature of the optic, in degrees Celsius.
 High temperature suggests that the optic might be damaged.
-Receive power (RXP) Measures the amount of incoming laser, in μ Watts.
+Receive power (RXP) Measures the amount of incoming laser, in $\mu$ Watts.
 Describes the condition of the optic.
 If this parameter exceeds the threshold, the optic is deteriorating.
-Transmit power (TXP) Measures the amount of outgoing laser power, in μ Watts.
+Transmit power (TXP) Measures the amount of outgoing laser power, in $\mu$ Watts.
 Describes the condition of the optic.
 If this parameter exceeds the threshold, the optic is deteriorating.
-Current Measures the amount of current Indicates hardware fa Indicates hardware failures.
+Current Measures the amount of current supplied to the optic transceiver.
+Indicates hardware failures.
 Voltage Measures the amount of voltage supplied to the optic.
 A value higher than the threshold indicates the optic is deteriorating.